BloomTech-Labs/CS10-restaurant-pos/README.md

 ### Concurrently

+This provides the ability to conveniently run both the back-end and front-end servers simultaneously on one terminal, which makes keeping track of errors easy during development as well as cutting back on time switching between terminals. | [View Dependency](https://www.npmjs.com/package/concurrently)

 ### Crossenv

+Due to the variance of operating systems on the development team, Crossenv allows us to universally set environment variables. | [View Dependency](https://www.npmjs.com/package/cross-env)

 ### Eslint

+Eslint is the dominant linting tool for NodeJS and it makes it possible to establish a clear coding convention for a team or project, as well as aiding in catching various bugs such as variables improperly scoped. | [View Dependency](https://eslint.org/)

 ### Husky

+Used to prevent possible bad git commits or pushes due to running pre-commit linting hooks. | [View Dependency](https://github.com/typicode/husky)

 ### Jest

+Chosen for its out of the box readiness.
+Jest comes with inbuilt mocking, the ability to run tests in parallel, it works with both the front-end and back-end, has promise support, and is a one stop shop for most testing needs within the scope of this project. | [View Dependency](https://jestjs.io/)

 ### Morgan

+An HTTP request logging middleware used for production to easily identify bugs in routes. | [View Dependency](https://github.com/expressjs/morgan)

 ### Nodemon

+Automatically restarts the server on save making production more efficient. | [View Dependency](https://nodemon.io/)

 ### Supertest

+Using supertest with jest for integration testing makes things easy to implement and easy to read. | [View Dependency](https://www.npmjs.com/package/supertest)

 ## Front-End Dependencies ```(Production)```